 Gigbag.
-Protect your mandolin when travelling to lessons or gigs with a good padded gigbag.
-There are plenty of options available.
+Protect your mandolin when travelling to lessons or gigs with a good case or padded gigbag.
+Here are my 2 favorites.

 Strings.
 Most stores won’t put a fresh set on before shipping, so who knows how old the strings will be on your new mandolin.
 Grab a few sets to make sure your mandolin sounds its best.
 The most popular set for mandolin is the D’Addario J74 Phosphor Bronze pack.